fifthbeatleart/BeatlesSquares/README.md

 ## NFT collection

-*Beatles squares* is an NFT collection comprised of 576 unique images of Beatles squares.
+*Beatles squares* is an NFT collection comprised of 576 unique items.
 The collection is promoting and celebrating a long-awaited release of [The Beatles: Get Back](https://www.disneyplus.com/en-gb/series/the-beatles-get-back/7DcWEeWVqrkE) documentary series.
 The series will premiere on 25th November 2021 and the NFT drop is starting on [OpenSea](https://opensea.io/collection/beatlessquares) the same day.
 Come together, right now, over NFT!

 ## The Beatles